 - Paragraph Aus 53.1: In evaluating management's assessment of the entity's ability to continue as a going concern, the assurance practitioner shall consider the relevant period, which may be the same or may differ from that used by management to make its assessment as required by the applicable financial reporting framework.
-If management's assessment of the entity's ability to continue as a going concern covers less than the relevant period, the assurance practitioner shall request management to correspond to the relevant period used by the assurance practitioner. - Paragraph Aus 53.2: Relevant period means the period of approximately 12 months from the date of the assurance practitioner's current report, and if applicable, to the expected date of the assurance practitioner's report for: - (a) the next annual reporting period in the case of an annual financial report; or - (b) the corresponding reporting period for the following year in the case of an interim reporting period. - Paragraph Aus 87.1: If adequate disclosure is made in the financial report, the assurance practitioner shall add an Emphasis of Matter paragraph to the assurance practitioner's report, to highlight a material uncertainty, including one or more material uncertainties relating to an event(s) or condition(s) that may cast significant doubt on the entity's ability to continue as a going concern. - Paragraph Aus 92.1: The assurance practitioner's report shall be dated as of the date the assurance practitioner signs that report.
+If management's assessment of the entity's ability to continue as a going concern covers less than the relevant period, the assurance practitioner shall request management to correspond to the relevant period used by the assurance practitioner. - Paragraph Aus 53.2: Relevant period means the period of approximately 12 months from the date of the assurance practitioner's current report to the expected date of the assurance practitioner's report for: - (a) the next annual reporting period in the case of an annual financial report; or - (b) the corresponding reporting period for the following year in the case of an interim reporting period. - Paragraph Aus 87.1: If adequate disclosure is made in the financial report, the assurance practitioner shall add an Emphasis of Matter paragraph to the assurance practitioner's report, to highlight a material uncertainty, including one or more material uncertainties relating to an event(s) or condition(s) that may cast significant doubt on the entity's ability to continue as a going concern.